rd-alliance-ddri/research-data-switchboard/README.md

 Compiling and running harvesters
 ---

-So far there is four harvesters provided:
+So far there are four harvesters provided:

-	harvester_cern - will harvest data from CERN in OAI:PMH Dublin Core and MARCXML formats. harvester_dryad - will harvest data from DRYAD in OAI:PMH Mets format harvester_rda - will harvest data from RDA in OAI:PMH Rif format harvester_rda2 - will harvest data from RDA by usinh JSON webservice.
+	harvester_cern - will harvest data from CERN in OAI:PMH Dublin Core and MARCXML formats. harvester_dryad - will harvest data from DRYAD in OAI:PMH Mets format harvester_rda - will harvest data from RDA in OAI:PMH Rif format harvester_rda2 - will harvest data from RDA by using JSON web service.

-All harvesters can work simultainesly, and they will store data on hard disk in XML or JSON files.
-If any error orccurs, each OAI:PMH harvester will leave an status file on the disk.
-This file will be used to pick up harvesting from the point there it was terminating.
-After harvesting will be done, the status file will automatically be deleted.
+All harvesters can work simultaneously, and they will store data on a hard disk in XML or JSON files.
+If any error occurs, each OAI:PMH harvester will leave an status file on the disk.
+This file will be used to pick up harvesting process from the point there it was terminating.
+After harvesting will be finished, the status file will be automatically deleted.
 To compile and run all harvesters, please execute (from v2 folder):

 	$ cd src/Harvesters/harvester_cern/
 	$ mvn package